the-data-omni/schema_scoring_api/README.md

   - Field types
   - Presence of primary/foreign keys
 - **Customizable weights**: Override default weights for each criterion via the `weights_override` field.
-- **RESTful API**: Easily integrate with other services by sending a JSON payload.

 ---